 [[caption-width:345:Candlemass - epic ''and'' depressing at the same time.]]

 Candlemass is a Swedish DoomMetal band formed in 1985 by bassist Leif Edling.
-The [[TropeCodifier trope codifier]]s of doom metal, and particularly of a subgenre called "epic doom metal", their first album ''Epicus Doomicus Metallicus'' is not only considered a landmark album but the textbook example of doom metal.
+One of [[TropeCodifier trope codifier]]s of doom metal, and particularly of a subgenre called "epic doom metal", their first album ''Epicus Doomicus Metallicus'' is not only considered a landmark album but the textbook example of doom metal.
 They disbanded in 1993, but reformed four years later with a new lineup (Leif Edling being the only consistent member).
 A past lineup of Candlemass then reformed in 2002, before breaking up again... and reforming [[OverlyLongGag again]] in 2004.

 * Mats Levén (formerly of Therion) - vocals